csaea/ap-a-java/key-concepts.md

 - **Object**

   A specific instance of a class.
-(If a factory makes boots, then a single pair of boots it produced is an **object**).
+(If a library needs to add a new book, then a single book it creates is an **object**).

   ```java
   Book myBook = new Book();